KevinJC23/Diabetes-PredictiveAnalytics/README.md

 - Outliers handling: Outliers in numerical features like `bmi`, `HbA1c_level`, and `blood_glucose_level` were detected and treated using the **Interquartile Range (IQR)** method.
 Outliers can introduce noise and distort the learning process, reducing model accuracy.
 By managing these outliers, the model’s generalization performance is improved.

-- Normalization: Numerical features including `age`, `bmi`, `HbA1c_level`, and `blood_glucose_level` were scaled using **MinMaxScaler**.
-Normalization ensures that all features lie within the same scale range (typically 0 to 1), which is especially important for:
+- Normalization: Numerical features including `age`, `bmi`, `HbA1c_level`, and `blood_glucose_level` were scaled using **StandardScaler**.
+Normalization ensures that all features lie within the same scale range (typically 0 to 1), which is especially important for gradient-based optimization algorithms like Logistic Regression
-  - Distance-based models (e.g., KNN)
-  - Gradient-based optimization algorithms (e.g., SVM, Logistic Regression)

 - Spliting the Dataset: Before model training, the dataset was split into training and testing sets:
   - **Test Size**: 20% of the data was allocated for testing to ensure a reliable evaluation.